pjbaur/documentation/README.md

     the matching engine and the order entry and market data protocols.
 These are built on Foundation, Nassau, and Philadelphia.

-  - **[Parity Extras][]** implements additional applications for the trading system, such as a market event simulator.
-These interact with the trading system using the order entry and market data protocols, the same way market participants do.
+  - **[Parity Extras][]** provides additional applications, such as a market event simulator, for the trading system.
+These interact with the trading system the same way market participants do, using the order entry and market data protocols.

   [Parity]: https://github.com/paritytrading/parity
   [Parity Extras]: https://github.com/paritytrading/parity-extras